-Policy 12.6.4 - Identify and prioritize improved connectivity throughout the city street system.
+Policy 12.6.4-Identify and prioritize improved connectivity throughout the city street system.

 Finding: Complies as Proposed.
-The analysis in the final report shows that, without improvements, the OR213/Beavercreek Road and OR213/Redland Road intersections will exceed current mobility targets in 2040.
-With potentially financially feasible improvements in place (i.e. a westbound right-turn merge lane at OR213/Beavercreek), the intersections will still exceed the existing mobility targets under 30th highest hour traffic conditions.
-Therefore, it is recommended that alternative mobility targets be based on average annual conditions, allowing the v/c ratio to exceed 0.99 for one hour per day at the OR213/Beavercreek Road intersection (upper limit of 1.0) and three hours per day at the OR213/Redland Road intersection (upper limit of 1.1).
+The analysis in the final report shows that, without improvements, the OR213/Beavercreek Road intersection will exceed current mobility targets in 2040.
+With potentially financially feasible improvements in place (i.e. a westbound right-turn merge lane at OR213/Beavercreek), the intersection will still exceed the existing mobility targets under 30th highest hour traffic conditions.
+Therefore, it is recommended that alternative mobility targets be based on average annual conditions, allowing the v/c ratio to exceed 0.99 for one hour per day at the OR213/Beavercreek Road intersection (upper limit of 1.0).